emilycalvert/scripts_cite/README.md

 ## **Support and Feedback**
 If you encounter any issues, have suggestions for improvements, or would like to collaborate on further developments, please don't hesitate to reach out.
 Your feedback is invaluable in refining these scripts and driving innovation in our teledetection lab.

-Let's continue pushing the boundaries of earth observation and remote sensing together! 🌍✨
+Let's continue pushing the boundaries of earth observation and remote sensing together! 🌍✨ Go hug a tree....🌴🌿🌱🌳